-We have put together some practical ways that can help you deal with the initial shock of loss and death, as well as some ideas for how to protect your mental health as you cope long term.
+We have put together some practical ways that can help you deal with the initial shock of loss and death, as well as some ideas for how to protect your mental health and wellbeing as you cope long term.

 There are also suggestions for those of you who are supporting your friends and families during the tough times.